 Lucky for us, Kylie sat down with Style Salute to share her surefire tips to get you feeling motivated through your workout.
 See her tips below plus shop ballet-inspired workout gear!

 No matter how tired you feel, you should sweat once a day.
 I’m usually juggling 14 hour days.
 When I was dancing for Spectrum Dance Theater, I’d get to the studio at 9:00 am.
-Take class from 10 am to 11:45 am.
+Take a class from 10 am to 11:45 am.
 Start rehearsals at 12:00 pm and finish up the day at 5:00 pm.
 Dancing is pretty much like any other 9:00-5:00 job but you’re just dancing.
-Now as a freelance artist, my schedule changes day to day.
+Now, as a freelance artist, my schedule changes day-to-day.
 I could either be taking a ballet class or going to an audition set up by my agent.
-When my schedule gets really hectic I’m doing floor barre.
+When my schedule gets really hectic, I’m doing floor barre.
 I watch these DVDs with a technique founded by Zena Rommet.
 If I can’t go to a dance class that day, I make sure to get that in.

 You have to find the things in life that recharge you.
 For me, it’s spending time with my family and friends or even spending time alone and creating.
-No one can tell you what those thing are.
-Find the things that fill your soul.
+No one can tell you what those things are.
+Find what fills your soul.
 It’s okay to have those moments where you wonder what you’re doing and why you’re doing it.
 Allowing yourself to feel that reminds you it’s a choice.

-My favorite workout is definitely jump rope.
+My favorite workout is definitely jumping rope.
 It’s my main go-to and it’s great cardio.
 Along with ballet class.
 They’re my two constants when I’m not on a hectic schedule.

-Here’s a little work out secret.
-I use a product called Sweet Sweat.
+Here’s a little work out secret, I use a product called Sweet Sweat.
 I’ve been using it for years.
 It increases circulation and helps you sweat.
-It’s a topical cream you put on your skin.
-You just place it on any area you want to sweat more.
-It’s also water resistant and perfect for rehabbing injuries.
+It’s a topical cream you place on any area you want to sweat more.
+It’s also water-resistant and perfect for rehabbing injuries.